AllStar, EchoLink & IRLP:

 (DMK), we converted to EchoLink.
 Thanks to Roy's (K6MF)

-experience any problems.
+experienced any problems.

 Note: we must add you to the "allowed" list first before you will be successful connecting.
 This is to eliminate the random un-welcome connects that occur at times.
 Please contact us to be added to the allowed list.

-If you are an already a UHF operator from California, you are aware that most UHF repeaters here are operated as closed/private.
+If you are an already a UHF operator from Southern California, you are aware that most UHF repeaters here are operated as closed/private.

 This is not an attempt to exclude any qualified operators from using them, just an effort to make sure that all users have similar operating standards and understand the proper control and operation of the repeater.
 If you have listened to the operating “standards” on some of the open VHF/UHF frequencies you will know what I mean.